-\begin{proof} Consider an arbitrary round in which at least $2$ clusters still remain.
-We claim that the probability that there is at least one merge in this round is at least $\frac{1}{8}$.
-Indeed, let $\cC_1$ be a cluster of minimal size: The probability that it decides to send a request is $\frac{1}{2}$, and since there are at least two clusters and $\cC_1$ is the smallest one, the probability that this request goes to some $\cC_j$ with $j \neq 1$ is at least $\frac{1}{2}$.
+Before commencing with the proof of Proposition~\ref{propE-upper}, we present a trivial linear bound for the expected running time of the coalescence process, which will later serve as the final step in our proof.
+Here and in what follows, $\P_w$ and $\E_w$ denote probability and expectation given the initial cluster distribution $w$.
+While the estimate featured here appears to be quite crude when $w$ is uniform, recall that in general $\tauc$ can in fact be linear in the initial number of clusters w.h.p., for example, when $w$ is comprised of one cluster of mass $1-1/\sqrt{n}$ and $\sqrt{n}$ other clusters of mass $1/n$ each. \begin{lemma} Starting from $\kappa$ clusters with an arbitrary cluster distribu\-tion $w=(w_1,\ldots,w_\kappa)$ we have $\E_w[\tauc] \leq8\kappa$.
+Furthermore, $\P_w(\tauc> 16 \kappa) \leq e^{-\kappa/4}$.\vadjust{\goodbreak} \end{lemma} \begin{pf} Consider an arbitrary round in which at least $2$ clusters still remain.
+We claim that the probability that there is at least one merge in this round is at least~$\frac{1}{8}$.
+Indeed, let $\cC_1$ be a cluster of minimal size.
+The probability that it decides to send a request is $\frac{1}{2}$, and since there are at least two clusters and $\cC_1$ is the smallest one, the probability that this request goes to some $\cC_j$ with $j \neq1$ is at least $\frac{1}{2}$.
 Finally, the probability that $\cC_j$ is accepting requests is again $\frac{1}{2}$.
 Conditioned on these events, $\cC_j$ will definitely accept some request (possibly not the one from $\cC_1$ as another cluster of the same size as $\cC_1$ may have sent it a request) leading to at least one merge, as claimed.

-The process terminates when the total cumulative number of merges reaches $\kappa - 1$.
+The process terminates when the total cumulative number of merges reaches $\kappa- 1$.
 Therefore, the time of completion is stochastically dominated by the sum of $\kappa-1$ geometric random variables with success probability $\frac18$, and in particular $\E_w[\tauc] \leq 8(\kappa-1)$.

-By the same reasoning, the total number of merges that occurred in the first $t$ rounds clearly stochastically dominates a binomial variable $\bin(t,\frac18)$ as long as $t \leq \tauc$.
+By the same reasoning, the total number of merges that occurred in the first $t$ rounds clearly stochastically dominates a binomial variable $\bin(t,\frac18)$ as long as $t \leq\tauc$.
 Therefore,